jinmingjian/sde/README.md

 ### Is it possible to use SDE if I can't build sourcekite in my Linux setup, in absence of sourcekit library?

 Strictly speaking, we should wait for the sourcekit library to be included in the official download.
-From _2.0.20170209_ though, SDE makes a sourcekite docker image and adds a new experimental setting `"swift.path.sourcekiteDockerMode"` for easier adoption for Linux users.
+From _2.0.20170209_ though, SDE makes a sourcekite docker image and adds a new experimental setting `swift.path.sourcekiteDockerMode` for easier adoption for Linux users.
 Go to [sourcekite](https://github.com/jinmingjian/sourcekite) for more information.

 ### Why don't you contribute to the existing projects?